 "When our clinical staff are working on treatments and procedures, they are required to take extra precautions by wearing N95 masks in combination with surgical masks, face shields, gowns and gloves to ensure there is no exchange of virus or bacteria between staff members and patients," Dr. Asnis says.

-Again, if you have any questions about your medical or dental provider's protocols, you should visit the practice's website or contact the office directly to inquire about how they are handling patient care and safety.
+Again, if you have any questions about your medical or dental provider's protocols, you should visit the practice's website or contact the office directly to ask about how they are handling patient care and safety.

 Concerned About COVID-19?